agimus/agimus-demos-ur10-pointing/ur10/pointing/README.md

 ```bash
 [ INFO] [1634638700.530389390]: Robot connected to reverse interface.
 Ready to receive control commands.
 ```

+After press "play", open new terminal at /agimus-demos/ur10/pointing, run the script stop-controllers.py to stop the conflicting controllers.

 5. in terminal 2
 ```python